AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/testing_smart_contracts.rst

         └── stub
             └── hello_world_contract.proto

-We just need to copy these proto files of the src folder and paste them here.
-Please note that the contract proto files in the src folder and other proto files that are dependencies need to be placed in the stub folder.
+You can copy the necessary proto files from the src folder and paste them into the stub folder.
+It's important to ensure that contract proto files from the src folder and any dependent proto files are correctly placed in the stub directory.

 Setting up testing context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To test contract methods locally, we need to set up the context required for testing, which primarily involves getting the stub for the contract.
-Here is the content of _Setup.cs file.
+To locally test contract methods, you need to establish the context required for testing.
+This process primarily involves obtaining the stub for the contract.
+Below is the content of the **_Setup.cs** file:

 .. code:: csharp